 Negri A, Heyward A (2001) Inhibition of coral fertilisation and larval metamorphosis by tributyltin and copper.
 Marine environmental research 51:17-27

-Orr JC, Fabry VJ, Aumont O, Bopp L, Doney SC, Feely RA, Gnanadesikan A, Gruber N, Ishida A, Joos F (2005) Anthropogenic ocean acidification over the twenty-first century and its impact on calcifying organisms.
-Nature 437:681-686

-Pagano G, Anselmi B, Dinnel P, Esposito A, Guida M, Iaccarino M, Melluso G, Pascale M, Trieff N (1993) Effects on sea urchin fertilization and embryogenesis of water and sediment from two rivers in Campania, Italy.
-Archives of Environmental Contamination and Toxicology 25:20-26

 Polkowska Ż, Grynkiewicz M, Zabiegała B, Namieśnik J (2001) Levels of pollutants in runoff water from roads with high traffic intensity in the city of Gdańsk, Poland.
 Pol J Environ Stud 10:351-363

 Randall C, Szmant A (2009) Elevated temperature reduces survivorship and settlement of the larvae of the Caribbean scleractinian coral, Favia fragum (Esper).
 Coral Reefs 28:537-545